September 4, 2025, 6:33 am | Read time: 4 minutes

 “Content Intelligence” Aims to Solve Image Problems

 Dolby Vision 2 aims to bridge the gap between HDR specification and output.
 The new feature, called “Content Intelligence,” consists of several technologies.
-Using artificial intelligence, it is supposed to automatically adjust the image to the content and environment.
+Using artificial intelligence, it is designed to automatically adjust the image to the content and environment.

 QLED, 8K, HDR, Micro-LED: What Do These TV Acronyms Mean?